Wembley Stadium (1923): Greyhound racing

 Wembley was a regular venue for greyhound racing.
 It was the first sport Sir Arthur Elvin introduced to the stadium.
 The opening meeting was in 1927.
 The greyhound racing provided the stadium with its main source of regular income, especially in the early decades, and continued to attract crowds of several thousand up until the early 1960s.
 The stadium staged its last greyhound race meeting in December 1998 with the owners, the Greyhound Racing Association, citing economic reasons and the lack of plans for a greyhound track in the stadium's redevelopment.

 Two of the biggest events in the greyhound racing calendar were the St Leger and Trafalgar Cup.
 Both were originally held at Wembley, the St Leger from 1928 until 1998 after which it moved to Wimbledon Stadium and the Trafalgar Cup from 1929 until 1998 after which it moved to Oxford Stadium.
 In 1931 the famous greyhound Mick the Miller won the St Leger.

 Wembley's owners' refusal to cancel the regular greyhound racing meant that the match between Uruguay and France in the 1966 FIFA World Cup was played at White City.

 American football

 The National Football League (NFL) held nine preseason American football games at Wembley between 1983 and 1993.
 The Minnesota Vikings and the St. Louis Cardinals played the first game on 6 August 1983.
 The Detroit Lions and the Dallas Cowboys played the last game on 8 August 1993.
-The United States Football League also played an exhibition game there on 21 July 1984 between the Philadelphia Stars and Tampa Bay Bandits.
+The United States Football League also played an exhibition game there on 21 July 1984 between the Philadelphia Stars and Tampa Bay Bandits.The Chicago Bears played the Dallas Cowboys in the inaugural American Bowl on 3 August 1986, defeating the Cowboys 17:6.
 The London Monarchs of the World League of American Football played at the venue in 1991 and 1992.
-Wembley hosted World Bowl '91 the inaugural World Bowl where the Monarchs defeated the Barcelona Dragons 21–0.
+Wembley hosted World Bowl '91, the inaugural World Bowl, where the Monarchs defeated the Barcelona Dragons 21–0.